 Tall shot glasses are great for beer sampling because guests won’t feel bad if they don’t like one.
 Since it’s just an ounce or two, they can dump it and move on GUILT-FREE.
 However, if you want to give your guests the full experience of a craft beer, you’ll need to serve it in proper beer glasses.

-We have mostly pint glasses on hand, so I was excited to come across this Six-Piece Craft Brew starter glass set at Meijer when I was picking up local beer for our beer-tasting party.
+We have mostly pint glasses on hand, so I was excited to come across a Six-Piece Craft Brew starter glass set when I was picking up local beer for our beer-tasting party.
 The set includes beer glasses for Belgian Ale, Wheat Beer, Pale Ale, Stout, Hard Cider, and IPA.

 While my husband is open to trying new craft beers, wheat beers often end up being his favorite.
 The Weizen glass in our new beer glasses set was perfect for O’so Big O American Wheat Ale.

 When we do craft beer-tasting, my father-in-law loves Pilsners and my sister-in-law prefers bold with a fruity undertone, while I’m partial to a good Hefeweizen with lemon.
 One time, my mom joined us and shocked us all by declaring she’s a “Stout Woman.”

 What I love most about sampling craft beer with my family is not the taste-testing, but the conversations, the silliness, the facial expressions, the laughter, and the openness to playfully experiment together.

 This simple adult activity is a fun way to kickstart a holiday get-together — any season of the year — that fosters a sense of connection and, best of all . . . celebrates our differences.

 (Besides, my family has so many diverse opinions that we’d never agree on ONE movie for us all to go to at the theater anyway!)